Akashe0106/BetterConsolePlugin/DOCUMENTS/BetterConsoleEN/v1.0.0/Getting Started/Getting Started.md

 ## Installation

-1.  **Download the DLL:** Download the `BetterConsolePlugin.dll` file from the [Releases](https://github.com/Akashe0106/BetterConsolePlugin/releases/tag/v1.0.0-EN) page.
+1.  **Download the DLL:** Download the `BetterConsolePluginEN.dll` file from the [Releases](https://github.com/Akashe0106/BetterConsolePlugin/releases/tag/v1.0.0-EN) page.
 2.  **Add Reference:** Add the DLL file as a reference to your .NET project.
 3.  **Import Namespace:** Add the following line to your code file:

     ```csharp
-    using BetterConsolePlugin;
+    using BetterConsolePluginEN;
     ```

 ## Basic Usage